 Machine learning does require internet connectivity to leverage and draw from the power of cloud-connected information databases to detect malicious software.
 However, it can evolve and adjust far quicker than the more human-curated methods of antivirus protection, and that helps keep the most modern solutions up to date with the ever-evolving threat landscape.

 Which antivirus should you choose?

-Some of our favorite antivirus programs include the likes of BitDefender’s Antivirus Free Edition and Avast Free Antivirus.
-Out of the premium solutions, MalwareBytes is one of the best, offering protections against all sorts of threats, as well as active web protection to help you avoid dodgy websites entirely.
+Some of our favorite antivirus programs include BitDefender’s Antivirus Free Edition and Avast Free Antivirus.
+Out of the premium solutions, Malwarebytes is one of the best, offering protection against all sorts of threats, as well as active web protection to help you avoid dodgy websites entirely.

 If you’re looking for the best Mac Antivirus, here are some of our favorites.